Mechanical Engineering Majors

 - Material Science

 What careers are similar to Mechanical Engineering?

 Transfer students would likely pursue the Associate in Engineering Science or Associate in Science at ECC.
-Plan to discuss with your academic advisor.
+Plan to discuss this with your academic advisor.

 Students interested in Electrical Engineering and related careers requiring an AAS degree or VS/BVS certificate at ECC can pursue: